tensorflow/docs/site/en/install/source_windows.md

 Starting in TF 2.11, CUDA build is not supported for Windows.
 To use TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2.

 Do you want to use Clang to build TensorFlow?
 [Y/n]:
-Please use "--config=win_clang" to compile TensorFlow with CLANG.
+Add "--config=win_clang" to compile TensorFlow with CLANG.

 Please specify the path to clang executable.
 [Default is C:\Program Files\LLVM\bin\clang.EXE]: